-Construction in the city was something we’d all have to deal with on our respective commutes well.
-Obe way or another, something was always being built.
+Construction in the city was something we’d all have to deal with on our respective commutes as well.
+One way or another, something was always being built.

 And I always cared about these particulars of Los Angeles, seated quietly inside its buses, absorbing its landscape through the boulevards, one street after the next on the way back to or from ‘the pueblo’, long before it was the pueblo.

 As interestingly, while as a seventeen or eighteen year old I didn’t think that to care about L.A and the state of the world meant it’s where my mind would be dedicated going forward, it’s now clear to me that that’s exactly where I am.

 I’ve seen more than just Los Angeles and Pasadena, however, in the ten years since I first boarded Metro’s 780 and 180 buses to and fro between the two.

-Since 2008, I’ve also been to Seattle, Washington, Washington D.C., Las Vegas, Nevada, Phoenix, Arizona, and also New York, New York, Miami, Florida, as well as Chicago, Chicago.
+Since 2008, I’ve also been to Seattle, to Washington D.C., to Las Vegas, Phoenix, and New York, as well to Miami and also Chicago.

-And through the Golden State, I’ve been to Sacramento and San Francisco more times than I can count.
-I have been too and lived in the wonderful city of Davis, and have also seen and been to Tahoe, Santa Cruz, Salinas, Watsonville, Oakland, Berkeley, Halfmoon Bay, and most recently Pleasanton, San Jose, and more.
+Through the Golden State, I’ve been to Sacramento and San Francisco more times than I can count, and been to and lived in the wonderful city of Davis, and to Tahoe, Santa Cruz, Salinas, Watsonville, Oakland, Berkeley, Half-moon Bay, and most recently Pleasanton, Chico, and San Jose.

-Abroad, I’ve been to Mexico three times since 2008, and through those three occasions have seen various other cities and states on the American continent; from Tijuana to Guadalajara, Guadalajara, to Mexico City, to the city of Puebla in the state of Puebla, to Zacapoaxtla, Puebla; from the City of Oaxaca, to the city of San Pedro Cajonos, to the city of Ayutla, and more.
+Abroad, since 2008 I’ve been to Mexico three times, and through those travels have seen various other cities and states on the American continent; from Tijuana to Guadalajara, to Mexico City, to the city of Puebla in the state of Puebla, to Zacapoaxtla, to the City of Oaxaca, San Pedro Cajonos, the city of Ayutla, and more.

 I’ve also been to El Salvador, to the heart in San Salvador, and to Soyapango, Santa Tecla, San Jose Guayabal, and more.

 And I’ve been to Guatemala.
-To the City of Guatemala, the state of Peten, to the legendary Tikal, as well as to the adjacent city of Flores.
+To the City of Guatemala, as well as to Tikal, and the adjacent city of Flores in Peten.